 “Not only Epigram.”
 Giving the mahogany wheels of his chair a little push, Sir William angled himself back from the desk and pulled a watch from his waistcoat pocket.
 “I need to meet with Sir Jubal in the stable in a few minutes.
 Miss Agate, please acquaint my son with the latest happenings while I see to my brandy.
 Taking it early won’t hurt just this once.”

-About Miss Agate were arranged industrious islands of paper, ink, and quills, of ledgers and correspondence and waxes and seals.
-With her brows puckered, she sifted through papers.
+About Miss Agate were arranged industrious islands of paper, ink, and quills; of ledgers and correspondence; of waxes and seals.
+With her brows puckered, she sifted through documents.

 “Two other animals have developed colic,” she explained in a low, calm tone, her accent as tidy and crisp as the angled streets of Mayfair.
 “All three were to travel to Epsom in a fortnight to await the Derby.
 Other than that, they’ve little in common.
 Epigram does not belong to the Chandler stable.
 Pale Marauder is one of your father’s racehorses, but the third is not a Thoroughbred at all.”

 “Do you mean Sheltie?”
 At the secretary’s nod, Nathaniel grimaced.
-The fat little pony had kept the Chandler Thoroughbreds company for twenty years, soothing fractious tempers—human as well as equine—with her stolid presence.
+The fat little pony had kept the Chandler Thoroughbreds company for twenty years, soothing fractious tempers—both human and equine—with her stolid presence.
 “Poor little Sheltie.
 Sick at her age; that’s rotten luck.”
 Nathaniel sank onto the edge of the wide table, resting his weight.

 “Off.
 Off the desk, Nathaniel.
 I tell you this every time.”
-Sir William looked up from fussing with the brandy decanter.
+Sir William looked up from the brandy decanter.
 “Do you think it’s a matter of luck, then?
 Sheltie’s illness?”

 Nathaniel slid from the table and planted his feet.
-“Do you think it’s not luck?
+“Do you think it’s not a matter of luck?
 What else could it be?”

 “That,” said Sir William, “is a question against which we’ve been beating our brains for some time.”
 He indicated the papers before him.
 “For the three ill animals, we have reviewed exercise schedules, stable care, water sources…”

-“Currying supplies, the tack,” continued Miss Agate.
+“Currying supplies and the tack,” continued Miss Agate.
 “And feed.”